-Macau’s diverse architecture is a magnet to those with an artistic eye.
-Singaporean infographics journalist Teoh Yi Chie from Parka Blogs visited Macau China for two days and was inspired to create a series of watercolour sketches.
+Macau’s diverse architecture is a magnet for those with an artistic eye.
+Singaporean infographics journalist Teoh Yi Chie from Parka Blogs found places to go in Macau that inspired him to create a series of watercolour sketches.
 I caught up with him for his impressions on Macau and his sketches of the main Macau points of interest.

 What was your initial impression of Macau?